-A famed fiction writer Jang Jae-yeol moved to his house he rented out when his crib required renovation.
-There he met two psychiatrists and a psychiatric patient with Tourette syndrome living in the most entertaining and reckless fashion that totally deviated from his being neat freak living given his obsessive-compulsive disorder.
-Plot got meatier when the inevitable connection of Jae-yeol to the virgin psychiatrist, Hae-soo, who just recently broken up with her cheating boyfriend grew so strong and mutual to the surprise of both parties with extreme perception differences.
+A famed fiction writer Jang Jae-yeol moves to his house he rented out when his crib required renovation.
+There he meets two psychiatrists and a psychiatric patient with Tourette syndrome living in the most entertaining and reckless fashion.
+It ensues a deviation of his neat freak living due to his obsessive-compulsive disorder.
+The plot’s charm escalates when Jae-yeol succumbs to an inevitable connection to the pretty psychiatrist in the house.
+Hae-soo, who is often teased because of her virgin status carries a scar from when she was younger which has been causing her luckless romantic life.

-Just when both of them surrendered to the idea that yes indeed they were in love, Jae-yeol’s childhood trauma matured resulting to “you-and-me-and my-schizophrenic-self” conflict that has made Hae-soo’s mother revolt on their relationship after suffering all her life taking care of her invalid husband.
-Jae-yeol while struggling to accept his sickness resorted to pushing his heroine away, but ended up realizing that he needed her while trying to reconcile his life.
+Just when both of them surrender to the idea that they are mutually in love, Jae-yeol’s childhood trauma reaches maturity due to external stress he has been getting.
+It results to a “you-and-me-against-my-schizophrenic-self” love conflict.
+It has also made Hae-soo’s mother revolt on their relationship after suffering all her life taking care of her invalid husband.
+Jae-yeol while struggling to accept his sickness resorts to pushing his lady love away, but ends up realizing that he needs her warmth in trying to reconcile his life.

-The dots connecting the characters in small groups are as functional as when you view the cast as a whole.
+The dots connecting the characters in small groups were as functional as when you view the cast as a whole.
 The friendship circle of the psychiatrists presenting a utopian human interaction that doesn’t follow bias and excess baggages was a delightful package that has driven the deft writing of the storyline.
-Jae-yeol’s emotionally wounded family was a picture of how even the most dysfunctional family need one another to heal each other’s wound while Hae-soo’s misplaced hatred with her mother’s infidelity that helped sent her to medical school has created a scar inside her which her professional self can’t even cure
+Jae-yeol’s emotionally wounded family was a clear picture of how even the most dysfunctional family need one another to heal each other’s wound, while Hae-soo’s misplaced hatred with her mother’s infidelity which helped sent her to medical school has created a scar inside her which her professional self can’t even cure.

-“It’s okay that’s love” is just how relationship realities are translated in a cherished, ardent, unadulterated, lingering, failing, and blissful TV drama scenes.
-The last 4 episodes has had me at my knees clutching my pillow, trying to subdue the emotional outburst from a beautiful and heartfelt thread of painful and fervid love moments that cut deep in my heart and my very own memories of how it felt to love someone deeply without holding back.
+“It’s okay, that’s love” is just how relationship realities are translated in a cherished, ardent, unadulterated, lingering, failing, and blissful TV drama scenes.
+The last 4 episodes has had me at my knees clutching my pillow, trying to subdue the emotional outburst from a beautiful and heartfelt thread of painful and fervid love moments, which cut deep in my heart.
+It triggers anyone’s memories of how it felt to love someone deeply without holding back.